 Salted sunbutter cups are amazingly rich and decadent.
 You won’t believe these are free of the top allergens!
+The whole family will enjoy this delicious alternative to peanut butter cups.

 Let’s talk about sunbutter.